zhangwei03020915/abp/docs/en/Community-Articles/2024-11-01-Hybrid-Cache-Net-9/POST.md

 ```

 * You can configure the `AbpHybridCacheOptions` to set *keyPrefix* for your cache keys, throw or hide exceptions for the distributed cache (by default *it hides errors*), or configure cache for specific cache item keys and more...
-* By setting the `GlobalHybridCacheEntryOptions`, you specified the caching options globally in your application.
-Thanks to that, you don't need to manually pass the related options whenever you used the `IHybridCache` service.
+* By setting the `GlobalHybridCacheEntryOptions`, you specify the caching options globally in your application.
+Thanks to that, you don't need to manually pass the related options whenever you use the `IHybridCache` service.

 ### Using the `IHybridCache` Service